antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

 - Both integratw with AWS Shield for DDoS Protection
 - CloudFront improves content deliver for static (cacheable) and dynamic content by serving content from the Edge Locations
 - Global Accelerator proxyes requests at Edge Location to applications running in one or more Regions

+# AWS Lambda

+## Lambda Overview

+- Virtual, serverless functions
+- Short executions
+- Run on demand
+- Automated scaling
+- Pay per request and compute time
+- Integrated with many AWS services
+    - API Gateway
+    - Kinesis
+    - DynamoDB
+    - S3
+    - CloudFront
+    - CloudWatch EventBridge/Logs
+    - SNS/SQS
+    - Cognito
+    - Etc...
+- Supports multiple programming languagues
+    - Node.js
+    - Python
+    - Java 8
+    - C#
+    - Ruby
+    - Custom Runtime API if community-supported
+    - NO Docker ⇒ Use ECS or Fargate
+- Easy monitoring integration with CloudWatch
+- Can provide more resources per functions up to 3GB of RAM per call
+- Increasing RAM will improve also CPU and network capabilities
+- Per-region limits
+    - Execution
+        - Between 128MB and 3008MB of RAM in 64MB increments
+        - 15 minutes max execution
+        - Soft limit of 1000 concurrent executions
+        - 4KB ENV variables
+        - Disk capacity of 512MB in `/tmp`
+    - Deployment
+        - Compressed size of ≤ 50MB
+        - Uncompressed size of ≤ 250MB
+        - Use `/tmp` for additional files at startup

+## Lambda Use Cases

+- Performing actions on triggers
+- Serverless CRON jobs

+## Lambda@Edge

+- Lambda functions deployed alongside CloudFront
+- Advanced management of CDN content via request filtering
+- Types of Lambda@Edge request manipulation
+    - Viewer requests ⇒ After viewer sends request to CloudFront
+    - Origin request ⇒ Before CloudFront forwards request to origin
+    - Origin response ⇒ After origin sends response to CloudFront
+    - Viewer response ⇒ Before Cloudfront forwards response to viewer

+## Lambda@Edge Use Cases

+- Build low-latency dynamic applications
+- Content security and privacy, bot protection
+- SEO
+- Data routing
+- A/B testing
+- User authentication, tracking and analytics
+- Real-time content processing

+# AWS API Gateway

+## API Gateway Overview

+- Serverless service to create APIs
+- Supports REST and WebSocket protocols
+- Handles versioning, deployment environments and authentication/authorization
+- API Keys, request throttling,
+- Open standards for API definitions and exports like Swagger and OpenAPI
+- Validate/transform request and responses
+- Generate SDK and API specs
+- Cache API responses
+- Several integrations
+    - Lambda ⇒ Expose cloud-based REST API
+    - HTTP ⇒ On-premise APIs, useful to use additional API Gateway features
+    - AWS Services ⇒ Useful to use additional API Gateway features
+- Endpoint Types
+    - Edge optimized ⇒ Global clients, routed through CloudFront
+    - Regional ⇒ Clients in the same region as the API
+    - Private ⇒ Accessed only by VPC through ENI and resource policies

+## API Gateway Security

+- IAM Permissions ⇒ For users in your AWS account
+    - Create IAM policy and attach it to a IAM User or Role
+    - API Gateway verifies the permissions
+    - Uses Sig v4 to identify correct IAM credentials in headers passed on with the call
+- Lambda/Custom Authorizer ⇒ 3rd party authorizations
+    - Validates tokens via Lambda
+    - Caches results of authorization
+    - Used for OAuth/SAML/3rd party auth
+    - Lambda function must return an IAM policy for the user
+- Cognito User Pools ⇒ Custom user pools backed by 3rd party login (FB, Google)
+    - Uses Cognito to manage user lifecycle
+    - Works only for authentication and not authorization

+# AWS Cognito

+## Cognito Overview

+- Used to provide users an identity to use our applications and servers
+- Cognito User Pools
+    - Serverless database of users for apps
+    - Login with email/password, verify email/phone numbers, MFA capabilities
+    - Can use Federated Identities ⇒ Login with Facebook, Google, GitHub, SAML...
+    - Returns JSON Web Tokens (JWT) for authentication purposes
+    - Integrates with API Gateway
+    - Sign-in functionality
+- Cognito Federated Identity Pools (Federated Users)
+    - Provide AWS credentials to users to access AWS resources and services
+    - Identities provided by Federated Identity Providers or anonymous
+    - Temporary AWS credentials with pre-defined IAM Policies
+    - Integrates with User Pool
+- Cognito Sync
+    - Sync data from devices to Cognito to store preferences, configurations and states
+    - Offline capabilities (sync back when online)
+    - Largely replaced by AWS AppSync

+# AWS Serverless Application Model (SAM)

+## SAM Overview

+- YAML-based framework to deploy serverless application infrastructures
+- Includes configurations for all serverless services (Lambda, API Gateway, Cognito, DynamoDB...)
+- Allows to run serverless environments locally
+- Use CodeDeploy to deploy Lambda functions

 # Elastic Beanstalk